-The -t option can be used to select the key algorithm (usually rsa, dsa, ecdsa and ed25519 are available).
+The "-t" option can be used to select the key algorithm (usually rsa, dsa, ecdsa and ed25519 are available).

-The -f option can be used to specify the filename where to save the keypair.
+The "-f" option can be used to specify the filename where to save the keypair.

 '''

-[goofy@hostname ~]$ ssh-keygen -t rsa -f my_ssh_key
+[goofy@hostname ~]$ ssh-keygen -t ed25519 -f my_ssh_key

-Generating public/private rsa key pair.
+Generating public/private ed25519 key pair.

 Enter passphrase (empty for no passphrase):

 Enter same passphrase again:

 Your identification has been saved in my_ssh_key

 Your public key has been saved in my_ssh_key.pub

-University

 '''

-Copy SSH public keys to remote hosts
+Copying SSH public keys to remote hosts